MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/geo-point-to-geohash-function.md

 The Geohash string value of a given geographic location with requested accuracy length.
 If the coordinate or accuracy are invalid, the query will produce an empty result.

-**Notes**
+> [!NOTE]
-* Invoking the [geo_geohash_to_central_point()](geo-geohash-to-central-point-function.md) function on a geohash string that was calculated on longitude x and latitude y won't necessairly return x and y.
+>* Invoking the [geo_geohash_to_central_point()](geo-geohash-to-central-point-function.md) function on a geohash string that was calculated on longitude x and latitude y won't necessairly return x and y.
-* Due to the Geohash definition, it's possible that two geographic locations are very close to each other but have different Geohash codes.
+>* Due to the Geohash definition, it's possible that two geographic locations are very close to each other but have different Geohash codes.

 **Examples**